COVID-19 - Updated FAQs for Movers

 What if the customer fails to self-isolate during the move?

 Your customer may be failing to take the precautions seriously.
-If they won’t stay off-site, or isolate in a separate room, or stay 1.5 metres from you during the walk-throughs, follow the below steps.
+If they won’t stay off-site, or isolate in a separate room, follow the below steps.

 First time: move to a safe distance and remind them of the contactless rules.

 Second time: remind the customer again that it is important that they follow the rules, and tell them you’ll have to call the office for advice.
 Go to the truck cab and call the office, and a manager will call the customer to explain the rules, explain why we need them followed, and say that we’ll need to leave if there are further issues with keeping the move safe.